knpuniversity/symfony2-rest/knpu/episode2/validation-errors-response.md

 bin/phpunit -c app --filter testValidationErrors
 ```

 Oof!
 That's not passing!
 That's a huge error.
-The dumped response perfect.
-The error
+The dumped response looks perfect.
-started on `ProgrammerControllerTest` where we use `assertResponsePropertiesExist()`.
+The error started on `ProgrammerControllerTest` where we use `assertResponsePropertiesExist()`.
 Whoops!
 And there's the problem - I had `assertResponsePropertyExists()` - what you
 use to check for a single field.
-Make sure your's says `assertResponsePropertiesExists()`.
+Make sure your's says `assertResponsePropertiesExist()`.

 Try it again: